ryansteeters/Craft/backlog.md

   Task #2: Demonstrate a teleport command
   Task #3: Demonstrate a command that sets a coordinate as "home" allowing another command to teleport the user to the "home" coordinate
   Task #4: Demonstrate the aility to change game modes with a command.

+## User Story C
+  Task #1: Demonstrate change in player view position by altering values in code Task #2: Demonstrate shifting player view up from origin, and down from origin Task #3: Demonstrate player view shifting up and down on a cycle in time with player's walk/run cycle (view-bobbing) Task #4: Demonstrate method to track player movement speed Task #5: Demonstrate changing player's field of view based on movement speed.